 You can save a lot of time and effort by using aliases instead of adding all key sequences directly to your blueprints.
 For more details, check out the Quickfort Alias Guide.
 You can also see examples of aliases being used in the query blueprints in the DFHack blueprint library.
-You can create your own aliases by adding them to dfhack-config/quickfort/aliases.txt in your DFHack folder.
+You can create your own aliases by adding them to dfhack-config/quickfort/aliases.txt in your DFHack folder or you can add them directly to your blueprint files.